 I feel SO amazing since transitioning to a paleolithic way of eating.
 I feel even better than I did when I was a teenager.
-Honestly, I wish I knew more about the benefits of avoiding grains, dairy, gluten and legumes back when my kids were little!
+Honestly, I wish I knew more about the benefits of avoiding grains, dairy, gluten, and legumes back when my kids were little!

 Let me back up for a minute here in case some of y’all are new to the term “paleo.”

 The paleo diet is a manner of eating that mimics the way our ancestors would have eaten in the Paleolithic age.
-When we adopt a paleo lifestyle, we eat only the types of foods our predecessors would have been able to gather themselves, like fish, meat, eggs, berries, vegetables, nuts and seeds.
+When we adopt a paleo lifestyle, we eat only the types of foods our predecessors would have been able to gather themselves, like fish, meat, eggs, berries, vegetables, nuts, and seeds.

-Research suggests that our hunter/gatherer ancestors were stronger and leaner than we are, and they didn’t suffer from cancer, diabetes and other illnesses that are so common today.
+Research suggests that our hunter/gatherer ancestors were stronger and leaner than we are, and they didn’t suffer from cancer, diabetes, and other illnesses that are so common today.
 So, it only makes sense that following a similar diet would help us to achieve greater health, too.

 Notice I use the word “similar.”
-While I credit the paleo diet with a lot of positive change in my life, we aren’t living in the Paleolithic age anymore so in my mind, it’s more about adapting things to fit into a more paleo lifestyle.
+While I credit the paleo diet with a lot of positive changes in my life, we aren’t living in the Paleolithic age anymore so in my mind, it’s more about adapting things to fit into a more paleo lifestyle.
 In other words, the advent of agriculture isn’t the root of all evil, so I temper that a little, especially with kids.

 I think it’s more realistic and less extreme and removes the guilt from those attempting a paleo lifestyle.
 In other words, you don’t have to be perfect!
 Many people out there are trying to eat better so they can live longer and better for their children, which is all fine and good.
 But quite a few of these folks are resistant to the thought of 100% transitioning themselves (and their children) over to a more paleo way of life.

 This is because our kids are used to eating those typical “kid” foods which, honestly, should be referred to as “food-like” products than actual food.
-A typical kid’s lunch today consists of a hotdog, some neon orange mac and cheese, a few goldfish crackers and a fruit roll up.
+A typical kid’s lunch today consists of a hotdog, some neon orange mac and cheese, a few goldfish crackers, and a fruit roll-up.
 Not very healthy, but it’s not that difficult to make some swaps.

 •Instead of the traditional hot dog, shop for wieners without any nitrates/nitrites in them.
 Try Applegate Farms and Boar’s Head brands.